MattPereira/speedrun-chainlink/README.md

 # 🏃 Speedrun Chainlink

-A beginner's guide to implimenting chainlink products in your smart contracts.
-Learn about how to get price feeds on chain, how to get a varifiably random number (VRF) on chain, and how to set up chainlink automation so that keeper nodes trigger your contract.
+A beginner's guide to implimenting chainlink products with smart contracts.
+Dive into simplified examples that will teach you how to:
+- Access price quotes for a variety of assets on a wide range of networks
+- Generate veriably random numbers using the VRF Coordinator
+- Configure Chainlink automation to execute transactions based on time intervals or conditional logic

 ## Table of Contents